 It is a hosted endpoint at https://pma-mcp.web.app that exposes your PMA Hub to Model Context Protocol–compatible AI assistants.
 Once connected, your AI assistant can browse your connected data sources, inspect schemas, run analytics queries against your warehoused marketing data, and read or build Data Builder datasets, all through natural-language conversation.
 In short, it turns your Hub into a conversational analytics surface: instead of building a report to answer a one-off question, you can simply ask.

 The MCP server is most useful for paid-media teams, agency analysts, and anyone running ad-hoc "what changed?", "compare X to Y," or "is anything weird?" investigations.
-It is designed for PMA Org Admins and the marketers and analysts they grant Hub access to.
+It is designed for any PMA user with Hub access: the marketers and analysts who want answers without building a report first.

 Any MCP-compatible client that supports the Streamable HTTP transport works.
 Today that includes: